 REVISED.
 Change the cited paragraph as shown in <this document>.

-The TA field is the address of the STA transmitting the RTS frame or a signaling TA.
-The TA field is set to a signaling TA in an RTS frame transmitted by a VHT STA in a non-HT or non-HT duplicate format to indicate that the scrambling sequence carries the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT
+The TA field is the address of the STA transmitting the RTS frame or a signaling TA, which is the address of the STA transmitting the RTS frame but with the Individual/Group bit set to 1.
+A signaling TA is used by a VHT STA in a non-HT or non-HT duplicate format to indicate that the scrambling sequence carries the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT

 and DYN_BANDWIDTH_IN_NON_HT (see 9.3.2.5a (VHT RTS procedure)).
-Otherwise the TA field is the

-address of the STA transmitting the RTS frame.

 Comments on HT Control field (MAC)